FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

 pynx validate --help
 ```

-To see the results on the test file, run:
+Run the validator on the example file:

 ```bash exec="on" source="material-block" result="text"
 pynx validate --ignore-undocumented src/pynxtools/data/201805_WSe2_arpes.nxs
 ```

-As you can see, the test file has a number of issues that are picked up during validation:
+The output shows a number of issues in this file:

-- Some of the units do not match those specified for the NeXus concepts.
+- Some units do not match the NeXus unit categories defined for the corresponding fields.
-- [Reserved suffixes](https://manual.nexusformat.org/datarules.html) are used without corresponding fields.
+- Reserved suffixes are used without a corresponding base field.
-- The values of some fields do not match with those given in the enumeration in the NeXus application definition.
+- Some field values do not match the enumeration in the application definition.

-Therefore, we consider the `NXentry` instance in this file invalid.
-If you were writing such files, this would be the starting point to make some changes in the file creation routine to make your NeXus file compliant with `NXarpes`.
+This means the `NXentry` in this file is not fully compliant with `NXarpes`.
+The validation output is the starting point for fixing the file's creation routine.

+!!! note "The `--ignore-undocumented` flag"
-Note that here we are passing the `--ignore-undocumented` flag to the validation tool to ignore all additional content in the file which is not defined in the application definitions.
-We encourage you to test out the same call without the `--ignore-undocumented` flag to see the difference.
+    This flag suppresses warnings for fields, groups, and attributes that are present in the file but not defined in the application definition.
+NeXus allows such additional content, but it can also be a sign of misspelled concept names.
+Remove the flag to see the full output:

-??? example "Show output including undocumented concepts"
+??? example "Show full output including undocumented concepts"
     ```bash exec="on" source="material-block" result="text"
     pynx validate src/pynxtools/data/201805_WSe2_arpes.nxs
     ```